The Exorcism of God: Plot

 Before Father Lewis can do more, he is fatally wounded by one of the possessed inmates.
 With his dying breath, he warns Peter to never make a deal with Balban.
 Determined to atone for his past sins, Peter records a video confession and sends it to the Church authorities, hoping to absolve himself.
 However, before he can act further, the possessed inmates attack him, knocking him unconscious.

-Peter awakens to find himself restrained, surrounded by the possessed inmates and Esperanza, now fully under Balban’s control.
-The demon and its followers begin a ritual intended to sever Peter’s connection with God.
-As he attempts to exorcise the demon from Esperanza, Balban forces him to witness a horrifying sight—children in the church dying one by one as a consequence of his resistance.
+Peter awakens to find himself restrained, surrounded by the possessed inmates and Esperanza, now fully under Balban's control.
+The demon and its followers begin a ritual intended to sever Peter's connection with God.
+As he attempts to exorcise the demon from Esperanza, Balban forces him to witness children in the church dying one by one as a consequence of his resistance.
 The demon then presents Peter with a devastating choice: he can either save the children, save his daughter, or relinquish his divine connection.

-In a moment of tragic sacrifice, Peter ultimately chooses to renounce his faith, allowing himself to be possessed by Balban.
+Peter ultimately chooses to renounce his faith, allowing himself to be possessed by Balban.
 As the demon takes full control, it declares victory.
 Now in a fully possessed state, Peter is last seen wearing a twisted, demonic grin, his soul seemingly lost.
-The film ends on an ominous note, leaving the true fate of those around him—and the world itself—uncertain.